Multi-sensor Spatial Association using Joint Range-Doppler Features: Simulation Results

 \subsection{Complexity Reduction}

 In this section, we analyze the computational savings achieved by the proposed \emph{SAGA} algorithm and provide comparison against traditional approaches.
+Figure~\ref{fig:graph_nodes} shows that the geometric pruning criteria in \eqref{prune1} reduce the number of edges in the graph by an order of magnitude as $N_T$ increases.
+Also, the worst case complexity of \emph{SAGA} can be expressed in terms of the number of association chains visited over the graph.
+We observe that the number of chains visited is lower than the number of total pruned edges in the graph and lies close to the lower bound $N_S N_T$.
+This shows the effectiveness of geometric features in solving the association problem with significantly lower complexity than the worst-case $N_T^{N_S}$ complexity.

 In order to effectively compare the performance, we now consider adverse scenes in which the sensor observations contain detection anomalies.
-Figure~\ref{fig:graph_nodes} shows the graph truncation over the iterations of the graph search with different miss probabilities for \emph{SAGA} and \emph{SAESL}.
-When miss probability is low, \emph{SAGA} rapidly extracts all chains.
-As the missed detections increase, the robust scheme automatically increases the number of iterations by allowing the relaxation of constraints in DFS graph search.
-On the other hand, \emph{SAESL} always requires large number of iterations.
+When the miss probability is low, \emph{SAGA} rapidly extracts all chains.
+As the number of missed detections increases, the robust scheme automatically increases the number of iterations by allowing relaxation of constraints in DFS graph search.
+In contrast, \emph{SAESL} always requires a large number of iterations.

-\emph{SAGA} provides robustness to the missed detections by selectively adding skip edges to the graph.
-This mechanism reduces the OSPA error in adverse scenarios at the expense of more computational complexity.
-The level of robustness can be tuned using parameter $\rho$ based on the adversity of the scene.
+\emph{SAGA} provides robustness to missed detections by selectively adding skip edges to the graph.
+This mechanism reduces the OSPA error in adverse scenarios at the expense of increased computational complexity.
+The level of robustness can be tuned using a parameter $\rho$ which is set based on the adversity of the scene.
 Figure~\ref{fig:graph_nodes} also shows the estimation performance for different robustness levels with increasing scene adversity (i.e., increasing miss detections).
 OSPA error reduces with higher robustness levels.
 However, low robustness level (e.g., $\rho=1$) is sufficient to obtain good performance at typical miss detection probability $P_{miss}<0.05$.
-Similarly, the higher robustness level helps to reduce the cardinality errors when the scene contains higher number of targets.
+Similarly, a higher robustness level helps to reduce the cardinality errors when the scene contains higher number of targets.
 The highest robustness level is $\rho=4$, which corresponds to the minimum chain length constraint in \eqref{length_costraint} with $n(\mathscr{A})\geq 2$.